 If you’re searching for solar panel manufacturers online, you’re likely going to come across a few categories of companies.
 First, there are manufacturers who specialize in panels designed for residential, commercial, and utility-scale solar projects.
 These companies (like Panasonic, LG, SunPower, and many more) are usually large, international manufacturers and they make the vast majority of solar panels you’ll see on rooftops and on solar farms.
 Panels from these companies are usually purchased by solar installers, who then complete installation projects with them.

 Second, there are manufacturers like Renogy and Solartech who make more DIY-focused solar panels.
 These companies often make solar panels that have lower wattages and can be bought easily online from wholesalers by individuals looking to install solar themselves, without an installation company.
 If you’re looking for “small solar panels” available for purchase to use in a DIY home solar setup, you’re likely best off going with products from companies like these.
-You can normally buy small solar panels from online stores including Amazon and eBay.
+You can normally buy small panels from online stores including Amazon and eBay.
 Traditional panels from large manufacturers like Panasonic have to be purchased through a distributor or as part of a solar panel installation from a solar installer.

 How are small solar panels different?

-Small solar panels are physically smaller and produce much less electricity than traditional solar panels.
+Small solar products are physically smaller and produce much less electricity than traditional solar panels.
 As such, they are most often used in off-grid or portable energy applications.
 Most manufacturers who produce traditional solar panels do not also produce panels of smaller sizes.
 Smaller solar panels can be used in many different ways: as a phone charger, for RVs and during camping trips, and for small off-grid solar projects.

 If you’re looking to save money by offsetting your home energy use with a solar power system, small panels likely won’t get the job done.
 In order to generate the electricity needed to power all of your appliances, the best option is to get quotes for a solar system installation that produces much more energy than smaller panels can.